 One of the most daunting things about social media is starting off without any followers.
 How do you gain them?
 What’s the best route to growing those numbers?

 There are plenty of tools online to increase your following, but regardless of how you do that, the big thing to get right is the content you’re putting out.

 Even if you rapidly grow your audience, people won’t stick around if you’re not creating value.
 So only publish great, relevant content.
 Make it easy for people to interact with you.

 Give them a reason to want to.

-And always engage with your audience, responding to comments, and starting conversations.
+And always engage with your audience, respond to comments, and start conversations.

 Strategically follow influencers in your niche, and follow their followers if they match your target audience profile.